-The risk for the environment is considered as unacceptable for the aquatic compartement (including sediment) and the terrestrial compartment for all assessed uses except for ready-to-use small scale disinfection in large scale kitchen areas.
+The risk for the environment is considered as unacceptable for the aquatic compartement (including sediment) and the terrestrial compartment for all assessed uses except for ready-to-use impregnated wipes for small scale disinfection in institutional areas.
 For the latter, risk is acceptable for all environmental compartments.